 - Operate in your company or business name

-- Manage Users, allowing you to give separate access rights to each our your employees
+- Manage Users, allowing you to give separate access rights to each of your employees

 - Consult the Business Setup guide